Authors often ask me how to go about finding those all-important book reviews, and how to approach bloggers, so I thought I’d share this with you.

 Just check in with them, ask if they’re OK, find out if they’ve read the book but didn’t like it – it may well be that they don’t review books they didn’t enjoy or finish.
 Whatever the reason, don’t be scared to ask if a date was agreed and it has now passed – not the day after, unless it was a blog tour please.

-Here’s a list of some of the best book bloggers I know, in no particular order.
+Here’s a list of some of the best book bloggers I know.
 If you decide to contact one of these bloggers, CLICK ON THEIR LINK AND READ THEIR REVIEW POLICY BEFORE YOU MAKE CONTACT.

-Feel free to mention that you found them via Creating Perfection as although this won’t result in preferential treatment, it might help break the ice a little.
+Feel free to mention that you found them via Creating Perfection and although this won’t result in preferential treatment or a review, it might help break the ice a little.